Skill Demand Index

 Salary data for Data Integrity is still accumulating.

-The most common pairings are Marketing Knowledge, Communication Skills, Data Analysis, Google Tag Manager (GTM), Google Analytics (GA4).
+The most common pairings are Data Analytics, SQL, Communication Skills, Financial Analytics, Surgical Profitability.
 Strengthening these alongside Data Integrity improves your fit across more positions.

-Top roles: Data Analysis, Marketing.
-Data Analysis positions have the highest demand at 50% of all Data Integrity jobs.
+Top roles: Data Analysis, Other, Marketing.
+Data Analysis positions have the highest demand at 40% of all Data Integrity jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.